Tradeware ceramics in the Philippines

-Tradeware Ceramics in the Philippines are ceramics produced in different countries and traded within the Philippines.
+Tradeware ceramics in the Philippines are ceramics produced in different countries and traded within the Philippines.
 They are often referred to as export ware and became popular due to their kaolin-type clay that was difficult to replicate.
-Tradeware ceramics in the Philippines range from Pre-Spanish arrival through the Post-Colonial period with the Manila Galleon.
-The leading scholars in this field are Carl E. Guthe, Li Jian'an, Li Min, Olov Janse, and Robert Fox.
+Tradeware ceramics in the Philippines range from Pre-Spanish arrival through the Manila Galleon of the Colonial period.
+Leading scholars in this field are Carl E. Guthe, Li Jian'an, Li Min, Olov Janse, and Robert Fox.

-The main periods include Yuan (1271–1368), Early Ming (1368–1464), Middle Ming (1465–1522), Late Ming (1522–1644), and Transitional Period (1644–1683).
+The main periods of this trade include Yuan (1271–1368), Early Ming (1368–1464), Middle Ming (1465–1522), Late Ming (1522–1644), and the Transitional Period (1644–1683).
 The primary types of Chinese blue-and-white porcelain found in the Philippines are Jingdezhen and Zhangzhou ware.
 These porcelain are classified from type I-V.

 The case studies of burials and ritual in relation to Philippine tradeware ceramics illustrate the sociopolitical importance of these vessels.

 Materials

 Tradeware ceramics in the Philippines consisted of Chinese, Thai, and Vietnamese porcelain.
 The materials discovered can be identified as 70-75% Chinese, 22-25% Thai and 5-8% Vietnamese.
-Tradeware ceramics are named by their place of manufacture, individually by various popular terms and the period in which they were produced.
-The most common ceramics found in this region are Chinese blue-and-white porcelain.
-The primary origin of the Chinese blue-and white porcelain are Zhangzhou and Jingdezhen.
+The wares are named by their place of manufacture, individually by various popular terms and the period in which they were produced.
+The most common ceramics found in this region are Chinese blue-and-white porcelain, primarily Jingdezhen and Zhangzhou ware.

 Jingdezhen

-Jingdezhen, a hub for Chinese ceramic production in Jiangxi, was a main source of high quality porcelain that dominated the international market.
-By the end of the fourteenth century, primary production sites in Jingdazhen shifted from bluish-white colored wares to predominantly blue-and-white porcelain.
+Jingdezhen, a hub for Chinese ceramic production in Jiangxi, was a main source of high quality porcelain that dominated the international Chinese porcelain market.
+By the end of the 14th century, primary production sites in Jingdazhen shifted from bluish-white colored wares to predominantly blue-and-white porcelain.
 This blue-and-white porcelain was extremely valuable by the Middle Ming Period.
-This widespread distribution is revealed through Kraak porcelain found in European, colonial, and shipwreck archaeological contexts.
+Its widespread distribution is revealed through Kraak porcelain found in European, colonial, and shipwreck archaeological contexts.
 Kraak ware can be classified as any thin, blue-and-white glazed porcelain with a rough base that has diverging chatter markings.
 The surface is embellished with dividing panels that illustrate an array of motifs such as plants, birds, insects, and humans.
 Kraak primarily originated from Jingdezhen production sites and was intended for the Middle Eastern and European market.
 Exported products proved to be more profitable than domestic products; because of this, Kraak ware is typically of higher quality than that of wares traded within local markets.
 Jingdezhen ceramic production applied local technological traditions that involved smaller gourd-shaped kilns.
 Only a small amount of wares could be fired per round and at a slower rate, which resulted in the highest quality wares with smooth glazes and translucent white color.
 In addition, the Jingdezhen potters implemented a multitude of measures to inhibit sand and other debris from the floor from adhering to the firing vessel.